-- 8.42 Section 1 of the policy will include outbuildings (within the curtilage of dwelling houses or flats), garden structures and decking, etc. Habitable rooms include bedrooms, kitchens, living rooms, conservatories and dining rooms. - 8.43 All proposals for extensions, alterations and conversions will need to consider other relevant policies in the Local Plan, especially where the site is a heritage asset such as a Listed Building and/or in or adjacent to a Conservation Area or is in the Green Belt. - 8.44 Further detailed guidance is set out in various Supplementary Planning Documents. - 8.45 The character of an area can be changed by a large number of properties being converted to flats and Houses in Multiple Occupation in a small area.
+8.46 Section 1 of the policy will include outbuildings (within the curtilage of dwelling houses or flats), garden structures and decking, etc. Habitable rooms include bedrooms, kitchens, living rooms, conservatories and dining rooms.

+- 8.47 All proposals for extensions, alterations and conversions will need to consider other relevant policies in the Local Plan, especially where the site is a heritage asset such as a Listed Building and/or in or adjacent to a Conservation Area or is in the Green Belt. - 8.48 Further detailed guidance is set out in various Supplementary Planning Documents (SPDs) and in particular the House Extensions SPD. - 8.49 The character of an area can be changed by a large number of properties being converted to flats and Houses in Multiple Occupation in a small area.
 Physical alterations to a number of buildings and the increase in the number of people living in those buildings have the potential, cumulatively, to harm the character of the area.
-This would be of particular concern in a Conservation Area e.g. knocking down the front boundary wall of a property in a Conservation Area to allow cars to park within the site is not likely to be acceptable.
-In deciding whether proposals are likely to harm the character of the area, regard will be paid to the impact caused by: - External staircases - The availability of off-street parking - The design of car parking areas, especially to the front of the building - Alterations to walls and fences - Bin stores - The impact on Sefton's heritage assets. - 8.46 The increase in the intensity of use of several buildings in a street has the potential to cause a significant increase in comings and goings.
+This is of particular concern in a Conservation Area where associated works (such as knocking down the front boundary wall of a property to allow cars to park within the site) is not likely to be acceptable.
+In deciding whether proposals are likely to harm the character of the area, regard will be paid to the impact caused by: - External staircases - The availability of off-street parking - The design of car parking areas, especially to the front of the building - Alterations to walls and fences - Bin stores

+Sefton's heritage assets will also be considered.

+- 8.50 The increase in the intensity of use of several buildings in a street has the potential to cause a significant increase in comings and goings.
 This disturbance may lead to decline in living standards.
-It can also have an impact on non-residential uses, for example it may cause harm to some business uses. - 8.47 The 2013 'Houses in Multiple Occupation and Flats' Supplementary Planning Document (SPD) provides more guidance on how this policy will be implemented.
+It can also have an impact on non-residential uses, for example it may cause harm to some business uses. - 8.51 The 'Houses in Multiple Occupation and Flats' and 'House Extensions' Supplementary Planning Documents (SPD) provides more guidance on how this policy will be implemented.